qzan9/jni-nvm/doc/spdk-gsg.md

     $ cd /path/to/dpdk
     $ make install T=x86_64-native-linuxapp-gcc DESTDIR=.

+the format of a DPDK target is

+    ARCH-MACHINE-EXECENV-TOOLCHAIN

+to prepare a target withoug building it, for example, if the configuration changes need to be made before compilation

+    make config T=x86_64-native-linuxapp-gcc DESTDIR=.

 **NOTE** that to link DPDK static libraries to a shared library, libraries under `$(DPDK_DIR)/lib/*` should be compiled with `-fPIC` (to emit position-independent codes, suitable for dynamic linking), to do this, add `EXTRA_CFLAGS="-fPIC"` when invoking `make`, or edit `mk/target/generic/rte.vars.mk`

     CFLAGS += $(TARGET_CFLAGS) -fPIC